-The Mission of the Oklahoma Health Care Workforce Training Commission is to increase the availability of health care services by increasing the number of practicing physicians, midlevel providers and nurses in rural and underserved areas of Oklahoma through residency cost-sharing, scholarship, incentive and loan repayment programs.
+The mission of the Oklahoma Health Care Workforce Training Commission is to increase access to health care workers in the rural and underserved areas of Oklahoma.

 INTRODUCTION AND OBJECTIVES

 HWTC, as developed under the provisions of the Oklahoma State Statutes, became fully functional as of November 1, 1975.
-PMTC was originally charged by the legislature to administer three programs:
+HWTC was originally charged by the legislature to administer three programs:

 - The Oklahoma Rural Medical Education Scholarship Loan Program (sunset program December 2016)